acorzine/Sample-Work/README.md

 The MovieArchives - GUI project pulls data from a database for display and allows users to add more movies to the database.
 The data is stored and can be viewed later.

 The SimpleMovieDatabase project creates a simple website (localhost:8080 while the program is running) that allows 3 users to log in and add movie data to the database.
 It is stored and can be viewed by the user that entered that data at a later date.
 Log in information in the README.txt file.

+The MusicWebsite project is a website coded with HTML.
+The site was created with a mobile-first approach so it will scale with your device.